Little Vumbura: Our full report

 - Attitude towards children

 - Children over 12 are welcome at Little Vumbura.
-The camp may accept children aged 6–12, but private activities must be booked and these will be at an extra cost.
-Children younger than six may be accepted by special arrangement, and then only if the entire camp is reserved for exclusive use.
+The camp may accept children aged 6–12, but private activities must be booked, and these will be at an extra cost.
+Children younger than six may be accepted by special arrangement, but only if the entire camp is reserved for exclusive use.

 - Property’s age restrictions